bendory/wordler/README.md

 ## Statistics
 All stats are based on 1000 6-guess iterations on 5-letter wordles.

+* Using `/usr/share/dict`:
 	* Random guesses:
 		* 91.5% success rate
 		* Average guesses to win: 4.55 guesses
 	* Optimize guess based *only* on heaviest weighted-averge letter frequency:
 		* 79.0% success rate
 		* Average guesses to win: 4.91 guesses
 		* This is *worse than random* because words with repeated common letters become optimal -- the first guess is always 'arara', which only includes 2 letters!
 (The second guess was often 'neese' which is also awful.)
 	* Optimize based on most-new-letters-in-guess followed by heaviest weighted-average letter frequency:
 		* 96.0% success rate
 		* Average guesses to win: 4.21 guesses
+* Using Wordler dictionary:
+	* Random guesses:
+		* 84.3% success rate
+		* Average guesses to win: 4.58
+	* Optimize based on most-new-letters-in-guess followed by heaviest weighted-average letter frequency:
+		* 87.0% success rate
+		* Average guesses to win: 4.36 guesses

 ## TODO
 * [x] make wordle puzzle, give feedback on guesses